DavidGitter/covi-pl/Readme.md

 To simplify the process in general it is recommended to convert colored images to grey-scale to speed up computation.

 ### Step 1: Create the X and Y derivation matrices using the sobel filter
-We use the two Sobel cores Ix and Iy for this.
+We use the two Sobel kernels Ix and Iy for this.
 These are moved step by step over the original image.
 The closer the individual fields are to each other, the more they cancel each other out.
 High colour changes, on the other hand, remain.

 Sobel Kernel X: $$ Ix = \begin{bmatrix} -1 & 0 & 1  \\ -2 & 0 & 2 \\ -1 & 0 & 1 \end{bmatrix} $$